Virus01Official/CSharp-LearningHub/Beginner/Beginner's guide.md

 1. Create a new project by selecting "File" > "New" > "Project".
 2. Choose "Console App (.NET Core)" from the list of project templates.
 3. Enter a name for your project and click "Create".
-4. Once the project is created, you'll see a file named `Program.cs`.
+4. Once the project is created, you'll see a file named `Main.cs`.
 Double-click to open it.
 5. Replace the existing code with the following:

 ```csharp